About

 — Copyright Notice —

-© 2025 Steven Preston.
+© 2025 Penn Owen Hurst.
 All rights reserved.
 No part of this publication may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the publisher, except in the case of brief quotations embodied in critical reviews and certain other noncommercial uses permitted by me.
-For permission requests, write to the author. steven [at] stevenpreston.im
+For permission requests, write to the author.

 — Disclaimer —